How do I remove the restriction on port 25 from my Lightsail instance?

 Note: If you have instances in more than one Region, then submit a separate request for each Region.

-You receive an email with the Request ID after submitting the request form.
+After you submit the request form, you receive an email with the Request ID.
 It might take up to 48 hours to process your request.
 If your request is approved, then you receive an email to notify you that the port 25 restriction is removed.
 If you don't receive an update within 48 hours, then reply to the initial email that you received.

 Related information